CairosAI/cairos-houdini-user-client/README.md

 ![Cairos HDA](./screenshot-cairos-hda.png)

-In Houdini, you can add a node `Cairos Houdini user client`.
+In Houdini, you can add a Geometry node `Cairos Houdini user client`.

 Go to the Settings tab and click login.
 Enter the Cairos address you will be using, your username and password.
 The public address is https://app.cairos.ai/api